Jacob Burckhardt

-His best known work is The Civilization of the Renaissance in Italy (1860).

 Life

-The son of a Protestant clergyman, Burckhardt was born and died in Basel, where he studied theology in the hope of taking holy orders; however, under the influence of Wilhelm Martin Leberecht de Wette, he chose not to become a clergyman.
+The son of a Protestant clergyman, Burckhardt was born in Basel, where he studied theology in the hope of taking holy orders; however, under the influence of Wilhelm Martin Leberecht de Wette, he chose not to become a clergyman.
 He was a member of the patrician Burckhardt family.

-He finished his degree in 1839 and went to the University of Berlin to study history, especially art history, then a new field.
+Burckhardt finished his degree in 1839 and went to the University of Berlin to study history, especially art history, then a new field.
 At Berlin, he attended lectures by Leopold von Ranke, the founder of history as a respectable academic discipline based on sources and records rather than personal opinions.
 He spent part of 1841 at the University of Bonn, studying under the art historian Franz Theodor Kugler, to whom he dedicated his first book, Die Kunstwerke der belgischen Städte (1842).

-He taught at the University of Basel from 1843 to 1855, then at the Federal Polytechnic School.
+Burckhardt taught at the University of Basel from 1843 to 1855, then at the Federal Polytechnic School.
 In 1858, he returned to Basel to assume the professorship he held until his retirement in 1893.
 He started to teach only art history in 1886.
 He twice declined offers of professorial chairs at German universities, at the University of Tübingen in 1867 and Ranke's chair at the University of Berlin in 1872.

-See Life by Hans Trog in the Basler Jahrbuch for 1898, pp. 1–172.